initialed85/home-ops/README.md

 sudo zpool create -o ashift=12 storage-hdd /dev/sdb /dev/sde /dev/sdh
 sudo zpool create -o ashift=12 storage-ssd /dev/sdf1 /dev/sdg1
 ```

+This is a RAID0 setup btw, so maximum storage (and I think speed?) and zero redundancy- my drives are slow and garbage and small and my data is unimportant so this gives me what I need.

 I can't recall the exact commands I ran to install the NFS server (pretty standard stuff though), but `/etc/exports` looks like this: